Review Iowa's Health Insurance Requirements

 Graduate students have a second health insurance option known as UI GRADCare.
 Teaching and research assistants are eligible for a University contribution toward either a medical insurance option and toward dental insurance.
 Additional information will be sent to those who qualify.

-The SHIP plan is based on the assumption that you will use the university's Student Health Service for your routine health care needs.
+The SHIP plan is based on the assumption that you will use the university's Student Health & Wellness for your routine health care needs.
 However, you may use any provider you choose.

-Under UI GRADCare, students must use Student Health Services or University of Iowa Hospitals and Clinics for routine care and family members must use University of Iowa Hospitals and Clinics physicians.
+Under UI GRADCare, students must use Student Health & Wellness or University of Iowa Hospitals and Clinics for routine care and family members must use University of Iowa Hospitals and Clinics physicians.

 Currently, the most economical health insurance policy offered by the University costs about $1,560 (U.S. dollars) a year.
 Costs increase each year.
 You will get details about both policies during the International Student Orientation program.